caverar/ROS_Robotics_Lab1/README.md

 To start ROS we execute `roscore` in a terminal instance, then we execute `rosrun turtlesim turtlesim_node` in another instance to start the turtle simulation node in the linux graphical environment.

-Tee script bellow is executed on a terminal, it is divided into 3 section, the first one start the ROS connection, the second one executes the topic publication, and the last one finalize the ROS connection.
+The script bellow is executed on MATLAB, it is divided into 3 section, the first one start the ROS connection, the second one executes the topic publication, and the last one finalize the ROS connection.

 ```Matlab
 %% ROS Connection